 what is the data: 160 soybean accessions were obtained from the Nordgen genebank, and 155 of these accessions are of Swedish origin.
 These accessions are thought to originate from a Swedish breeding program running from the 1840s to the 1970s which used material consisting of a mixture of elite cultivars of the time and Japanese landraces, breeding for the adaptation to the cool climate of northwestern Europe Holmberg (1973).

 The Core collection used here is a subset of the large soybean germplasm collection, the USDA genebank accessions consisting of 415 of the USDA soy germplasm accessions.
-This Core collection has been selected with a focus on adaptation to high-latitude cold regions using environmental data from phenotypic trials in Germany, and comparing Donor opulation of Environments (DPE) in Asia and the Target Population of Environments (TPE) in Central Europe.
+This Core collection has been selected with a focus on adaptation to high-latitude cold regions using environmental data from phenotypic trials in Germany, and comparing Donor population of Environments (DPE) in Asia with the Target Population of Environments (TPE) in Central Europe.
 From the 3663 accessions, two diverse core collections of 183 and 366 accessions were created.
-These 514 diversity panels are used here due to that they are likely preadapted to cultivation in Central Europe, while simultaneously conserving a high level of genetic diversity.
+These 514 diversity panels are used here because they are likely preadapted to cultivation in Central Europe, while simultaneously conserving a high level of genetic diversity.

 USDA germplasm of soybean consists of ... soybase.org.
 Founders 10.